 Since the start of the year, unique channels on Twitch have declined by 32%, possibly due to saturation and increased difficulty in breaking through.
 But with larger streamers falling away due to business considerations, the average concurrent viewership across all channels on Twitch is up 3.5%.
 That’s an average across large and small streamers alike, so it’s feasible that upstarts are seeing larger gains, and I’ve certainly been watching more streamers in the midrange.
 The lesson here is that if you’re passionate enough about your side project to push through the hard times, you’ll be well-positioned to take advantage when circumstances change — and they always do.

 Thanks for reading Checkpoint.
 If you enjoyed this, please let your gamer friends know about the newsletter — keeping Checkpoint growing helps me keep it going.

 And don’t forget to follow the newsletter on social media:

 Hit reply on this email to send me feedback about Checkpoint, or just say hello.
 I’m always happy to hear from subscribers.

 Thanks for your support.
 See you next time,

 P.S.
-Get this in your email from a friend, or reading along on the web?
-Let us help you spend more time gaming.
+Get this forwarded from a friend, or reading along on the web?
+Let us help you spend less time keeping up, and more time gaming.
 Get Checkpoint every week and catch up on the news in under 20 minutes.
 No fluff, no fake controversy, and no banner ads: just the gaming content you need to know about.